The great thing about boxing is that there are so many different ways and variations of fighting in the ring.

 Very similar to the out puncher, and in essence would use both of these boxing styles depending on the situation in front of them.

 A counterpuncher will in essence try to draw an attack from their opponent by presenting an opening.
-This in turn usually creates an opportunity for them to use a defensive manoeuvre first to make them miss, and return fire with a counter
+This in turn usually creates an opportunity for them to use a defensive maneuver first to make them miss, and return fire with a counter

 Here is a brilliant quote by Bruce Lee who explains the essence of counterattack perfectly: